MKlabsVeneto/Hclient/README.md

 do not use for malicious intent, we do not take any responsability for the damage done.
 MKlabs Veneto official website: https://officialmklabsveneto.netlify.app

-requirements: linux, python 3, fastfetch and nmap installed and run in root
+requirements: linux (for some features), python 3, fastfetch and nmap installed and run in root

 changelog: confirmed 3 new features: nmap scan, system information and pkg updater
            added a more stilish logo 😎